Softball: Indoor play

 Despite the fact that it was originally intended to be played indoors, softball is usually played outdoors.
 The indoor form is sometimes called Arena Softball.
 Indoor softball has generally the same rules as outdoor softball.
 Only the wall behind the batter is considered foul territory.
 The other walls are considered fair.
 Usually, there is a small area on one of the walls in the outfield that results in a home run being awarded if the batted ball hits it.
 Pitching is generally a little slower because of the indoor turf, or pitched through a pitching machine at younger levels.
 There is no limit to the number of batters a team may have available, although only so many can bat in one inning.

 Some indoor facilities do not allow the use of metal cleats on the field, which are what players at the age of 14 and up generally use.
 Also, some tournaments may require a time limit for games.

 Professional leagues

-Women's Professional Fastpitch (WPF) is a professional women's softball league in the United States and was formerly the National Pro Fastpitch (NPF) and then the Women's Pro Softball League (WPSL).
-The WPF league launched in June 2022.
-In 2024, a new professional league called the Association of Fastpitch Professionals launched with 4 teams.
+There have been many professional women's softball leagues in the United States in recent decades.
+In 2026, the two primary leagues are Athletes Unlimited Softball League (AUSL) and Professional Softball League (PSL).
+These two leagues came from the remnants of Women's Professional Fastpitch (WPF, 2022–2024), a league formed after COVID.
+Prior to that, National Pro Fastpitch (NPF) operated from 2002 until ceasing operations in 2021 due to the COVID-19 pandemic.
+NPF was a follow-up to Women's Pro Softball League (WPSL, 1997–2001).

+The Athletes Unlimited Softball League began play in 2025, having received investment from Major League Baseball that year.
+The inaugural season featured 4 teams, and it expanded to 6, each adopting a permanent home city, in 2026.
+In 2026, the Milwaukee Brewers announced they were investing directly in the AUSL, making them the first Major League Baseball Club to do so.

 The late 1970s to early 1980s marked a brief era for men's professional softball in the United States.